How successful was your most recent ad campaign? What is the most prevalent pain point for your customers?

 1. WOM auto-category: Filtering by this auto-category will only show you user-generated posts.

-2. If your mentions contain a lot of images, you simply must check out the Gallery view and Visual Insights.
+2. If your mentions contain many images, you should definitely check out the Gallery view and Visual Insights.

 💡 For example, let's imagine that a future marketing campaign requires you to find selfies from man and women wearing Apple Watch.
 Visual Insights makes it easy to find these posts.
-Simply navigate to Images, click on "Choose Filter" in the Gallery tab.
+Simply navigate to Visual Insights, click on "Choose" in the Gallery tab.

 Choose the "Selfie" subtype, and "Man" and "Woman" under Person: